wklchris/wklchris.github.io/docsrc/AboutMe.rst

 * In 2017, I went hiking for the first time with my friends and the location was the Pinnacles National Park.
 I bought a pair of hiking shoes after I got home, but our group of friends never hiked again.
 * I transferred from MS to PhD program in 2019.
 A lot of things happened that year.
 I returned home over the summer and found that many things had changed and I had to learn to say goodbye to the warm memories and yesterday.
 * I published my own book in 2020.
 I was very astonished.
 As a PhD student, I never thought that the first publication of my life would be a book rather than an academic paper.
 * I reached a new achievement in 2021, which was hospitalization.
 I have not been hospitalized for as long as I can remember, let alone overseas.
 Due to winter break and some other reasons, I was pretty much unvisited during my one-week hospitalization, but miraculously I stayed in a pretty good mood.
-It made me sure my heart would be stronger when I got discharged from the hospital.
+I have no doubt that I've gotten tougher.